mouafo/restful_api/README.md

 # Happy API
-REST architecture web server

-###This project was built with:
-    - Debian Linux 7 Wheezy
-    - PHP 5.4.42
-    - Silex 1.3.0
-    - Apache 2.2
-    - MariaDB 10.0.20
+Minimal Restful API built with PHP & Silex

 ###Routes
 **1)** HTTP 200 when GET on /